PythonNovice5/TestAutomationProjectBehave/README.md

 **Prerequisites** -
 1. google chrome version 92.X installed in the system
 2. 'git' installed
-3. Python 3.x installed (in Linux it comes by default as preinstalled)
+3. Python 3.x installed (in Linux it comes by default as preinstalled).
+For Windows it can be downloaded and installed from: https://www.python.org/downloads/

 ---------------------------------------------------------------------------------------
                                         LINUX